The Prosperity Paradox

 No individual has a moral obligation to have children, or any particular number of them, to solve a demographic problem.
 Population stability is a collective statistical outcome, not a personal mandate, and the commentators who convert “the average family would need 2.7 children” into a duty assignable to you are committing a category error on top of an ethical one.
 Whether to bring anyone into existence is a question with its own ethics — I take it up in The Ethics of Existence — and nothing in that ethics yields a conscription clause.
 The same goes for the state: natalist coercion, whether it arrives as reproductive mandates or as taxation conscripting the childless to fund the fertile, is off the table.
 A civilization that respects agency does not get to fix its demography by overriding the most intimate decision its members make.

 So the honest question is not “how do we fix fertility?” but “which voluntary rearrangements could actually matter?”
-The diagnosis supplies the test: interventions that attack the price tag will keep failing, because the price tag is not the constraint.
-Whatever helps must touch optionality and its institutions.
+The diagnosis supplies hypotheses to test: interventions aimed only at cash may miss partnership, housing, work, status, and optionality constraints, while price relief can matter where cost is binding.
+Durable gains may need to touch more than one mechanism.
 Employers competing for talent with genuine family-friendliness — parental leave, flexible work, childcare — because it pays, not because it is mandated.
 Communities rebuilding binding institutions rather than recreational ones: structures of repeated proximity, intergenerational mixing, and mutual obligation that make family formation a default pathway instead of a heroic deviation.
 Cultural advocacy and philanthropy that restore parenthood’s status honestly, by persuasion.
 Deregulated housing supply, and with it the demolition of the mortgage-before-maternity myth — the one lever that is pure removal of policy harm rather than addition of policy help.

 And if all of that proves insufficient?
-Then society’s authentic preferences have spoken, and adaptation follows — through openness to immigration, economic restructuring, revised norms — the way free societies have always adapted.
+The observed outcome will still mix preferences with constraints, missed matches, infertility, policy, and institutions; it cannot be read as one authentic social choice.
+Adaptation may include openness to immigration, economic restructuring, and revised norms.
 That answer will not satisfy anyone who wants demography treated as an emergency license.
-It is still the only answer compatible with the values that made these societies worth perpetuating in the first place.
 A voluntary civilization does not get to save itself by ceasing to be one.

 What remains, once coercion is excluded, is clear sight — about optionality, about institutions, about the housing lock, and about one more asymmetry this chapter has kept offstage: the costs of the anti-optionality commitment do not fall evenly on the two people who make it.
 That asymmetry is biological before it is political, and it is the next chapter’s subject.